 One of the primary benefits of blockchain is that it can be used for a wide range of things, beyond healthcare.
 When blockchain is used in one setting in a successful way, the underlying technology is further legitimized.
 As it is legitimized, it attracts more investment, which can then see it being further deployed for uses in other sectors – such as manufacturing, construction, media, and science.

 Those who use blockchain don’t just help extol its virtues – they also help it attract further investment.
 That, in turn, has the benefit of making the uses for blockchain across a range of sectors become more varied.
 If a small part of the logistics chain uses blockchain, it shows others how the technology can be further deployed in more complex parts of the process.
-Indeed, diversification is the key to investing successfully in many different sectors.
+Indeed, as this how to buy shares guide explains, diversification is the key to investing successfully in many different sectors.
 This helps spread out the initial capital and ensures that if one sector has a sudden crash, you won’t have completely lost everything.
 With so many uses for blockchain, investing in its development is an example of this diversification.

 Estonia provides a good example of a country that handles almost all its healthcare data through the blockchain.
 95% of health information is based on the ledger, and 99% of prescriptions are digital.
 The success of this could be enough to convince others that the innate features of blockchain can be beneficial for healthcare around the world.
 From preventing sensitive information breaches to preventing mistakes being made, and even ensuring greater safety in drug tracking – blockchain technology can improve how the healthcare sector operates to save time, money, and possibly even lives.